Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Empirical Study

 \subsection{Results}

 In this section, we raise empirical evidence that carrying out the inference in predictor space, such as done by FuNN-HyVI, indeed yields a higher epistemic uncertainty of the whole model, a property which translates into robustness for OOD detection.
-This suggests that variational inference in predictor space could lead to higher quality uncertainty than the computationally demanding golden standard provided by MCMC methods, such as HMC, which are restricted to the parameter space of the network.
+In particular, this suggests that variational inference in predictor space could lead to higher quality uncertainty than the computationally demanding golden standard provided by computationally expensive MCMC methods, such as HMC, which are restricted to the parameter space of the network.

-\txtparagraph{Synthetic Data.} We plotted the uncertainty predicted by the various methods on our synthetic dataset in Fig.~ \ref{fig:toy_example_ood}.
+\txtparagraph{Synthetic Data.} Fig.~\ref{fig:toy_example_ood} shows the uncertainty predicted by the various methods on our synthetic dataset.
 We find that MC dropout, MFVI, FuNN-MFVI all fail to estimate the uncertainty.
 Ensemble struggles to predict higher uncertainty on OOD, especially in the region between the two patches.
-NN-HyVI predicts higher uncertainty on OOD but still provide an underestimation on the boundaries of the interval ($X=-4.$ and $X=2.$) in comparison with HMC and FuNN-HyVI.
-Finally, we find that FuNN-HyVI (run time: 12 seconds) provides an uncertainty prediction that is quite close to HMC (run time: 15 hours) while being even less confident on OOD, especially in the region between the two patches.
+NN-HyVI predicts higher uncertainty on OOD but still provide an underestimation on the boundaries of the interval ($X\!=\!-4$ and $X\!=\!2$) in comparison with HMC and FuNN-HyVI.
+Finally, we find that FuNN-HyVI (runtime: 12 sec.) provides an uncertainty prediction that is quite close to HMC (runtime: 15 hours) while being even less confident on OOD, especially in the region between the two patches.